Table of Contents

 Professionals on the ground who are into surveying and construction applications can expect a fast response from the Leica total station.
-The unit is also equipped with a lightweight CS10 radio field controller, complete with a fully integrated antenna technology for secure, fast, and long-range wireless connectivity.
+The unit also has a lightweight CS10 radio field controller with fully integrated antenna technology for secure, fast, and long-range wireless connectivity.

 - The unit is simple to use and offers clear graphics